The MNS Library

 Lewis Library

-The Lewis Science Library of Princeton University supports research in Astrophysics, Biology, Mathematics, Physics and other science disciplines.
-Through an agreement with Lewis, books and periodical articles owned there may be requested through MNS Library staff, either by telephone (x8180/8181); by e-mail; or by filling out the form found on our web page.
+The Lewis Science Library of Princeton University supports research in Astrophysics, Biology, Engineering, Mathematics, Physics, and other science disciplines.
+Through an agreement with Lewis, books and periodical articles owned there may be requested through MNS Library staff, either by telephone (x8181); by e-mail; or by filling out the form found on our web page.
 Due dates and any use restrictions will be provided upon pickup from Fuld Hall.
-From Monday-Friday, we will attempt to fulfill requests within 24 hrs.
+From Monday-Friday, we will attempt to fulfill requests as quickly as possible.
 Books borrowed from the University library may also be returned through the Mathematics-Natural Sciences Library.

-MNS Library Staff can also assist you in obtaining select items from the libraries at the Engineering School and the Princeton Plasma Physics Lab, as well as remote items stored by the Research Collection And Preservation (RECAP) off-site library.
+MNS Library Staff can also assist you in obtaining select items stored by the Research Collection And Preservation (RECAP) off-site library.
+Please submit these requests through the Lewis Library form, noting the catalog information if possible.

 Firestone Library

-The HS-SS library staff provides multiple services for items location at the Harvey S. Firestone Memorial Library.
+The HS-SS library staff provide multiple services for items location at the Harvey S. Firestone Memorial Library.

-For digital access to PUL e-journals and databases, you must either connect from a IAS campus computer ( http://library.princeton.edu/);
+For digital access to PUL e-journals and databases, you must either connect from a IAS campus computer or wi-fi network ( http://library.princeton.edu/);

-or, while off campus, use a Virtual Private Network (VPN) connection.
+or, while off campus, use an IAS Virtual Private Network (VPN) connection.

 Finding Things At Other Libraries